-Actually, I’m on a mission to discover my own personal style while living with less STUFF, and what I’ve learned from you, my readers, is that you want help with that same problem.
+And actually, I’m on a mission to discover my own personal style while living with less STUFF.
+What I’ve learned from you, my readers, is that you want help with that same problem.

 You want to spend less money, declutter and have stress free decorating.

 You want to concentrate on the things that matter most: family, friends and cherishing the moment.

 I believe it is so here are the 5 cheap Christmas decorations I often use to create a simple, authentic home.